What Are 72(t) SEPPs?

 Current Client Testimonial

 “I’m a numbers guy, but the thought of an IRS audit kept me up at night.
 Your service made sure my 72(t) SEPP was perfect.
-Now I can relax and enjoy my ‘early retirement’ without that worry."
+Now I'm making penalty-free 401 (k) withdrawals and can relax and enjoy my ‘early retirement’ without that worry."

 Current Client Testimonial

-“I had done all the right things retirement savings-wise, and suddenly found myself without a paycheck and all my assets locked in a 401K jail . . . thank you, your team was knowledgeable, responsive, and genuinely cared about helping me navigate this important financial decision Highly recommend!.”
+“I had done all the right things retirement savings-wise, and suddenly found myself without a paycheck before 59 1/2 and all my assets locked in a 401K jail . . . thank you, your team was knowledgeable, responsive, and genuinely cared about helping me navigate this important financial decision.
+Highly recommend!.”

 Current Client Testimonial